 I have long known that I wanted to help make the world a better place.
 I grew up in an activist family in a progressive community in Philadelphia, PA.
 Starting at a young age, my father would take me to marches on Washington and at the state capitol in Harrisburg, and all four of my grandparents were feminists.
 That instilled in me a sense of justice and a drive to do good in this world.

-I am currently the Disability Community Advocate at the FREED Center for Independent Living in Grass Valley, CA. FREED is a resource center for people with disabilities and older adults residing in Nevada, Sierra, Yuba, Sutter and Colusa Counties.
+Until recently, I was the Disability Community Advocate at the FREED Center for Independent Living in Grass Valley, CA. FREED is a resource center for people with disabilities and older adults residing in Nevada, Sierra, Yuba, Sutter and Colusa Counties.
 My role at FREED is to a) advocate for local, state, and federal policies that benefit the lives of people with disabilities and all Americans, and b) organize advocacy teams of people with disabilities and our allies to collectively fight for such policies.
 I support local, statewide, and national grassroots campaigns advocating for more inclusion of people with disabilities at all levels of society.
-I work on issues of healthcare, transportation, affordable and accessible housing, community integration, and more.
-It is an honor for me to serve my community in this way.
+I worked on issues of healthcare, transportation, affordable and accessible housing, community integration, and more.

 I am a member of the Religious Society of Friends (Quakers), and my beliefs are greatly shaped by the Quaker value that, “there is that of God in everyone.”
 Out of this comes our five Testimonies: Simplicity, Peace, Integrity, Equality, Community, and Stewardship, sometimes referred to as the Quaker SPICES.
 These Testimonies guide me as I live my life and work for a more peaceful and equitable world.